AnasM21/AnasM21/README.md

 - 👋 Hi, I’m @AnasM21
 - 👀 I’m interested in learning !
-- 🌱 I’m currently learning js , react js and python
+- 🌱 I’m currently learning react , python(django) , java and hopefully many more to add
 - 💞️ I’m looking to collaborate on projects that will make me improve alongside with sharpening my skills in coding
-- 📫 How to reach me : Disorc (Natsu#0714) , email : mohammadi.anas@yahoo.com
+- 📫 How to reach me : Disorcd (Yoru#6950) , email : mohammadi.anas@yahoo.com

 <!---
 AnasM21/AnasM21 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.